Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: DM-electron scattering model

 $f_{ion}$ is dependent on both $E$ and $q$.
 Typically, for energy depositions in the keV region, there is an important contribution of $f_{ion}$ in the range of $q \gtrsim 1$ MeV to the event rate.
 For such high momentum transfer, there is a high correlation of $f_{ion}$ with the radial electron wavefunction near the nucleus, where relativistic effects and correct nucleus size modeling are crucial.
-Hence, this analytical approach reproduces with good accuracy $f_{ion}$ only for small $q$, which is suitable for very low energy deposition in the 1-100 eV range.
+Hence, this analytical approach reproduces $f_{ion}$ with good accuracy only at small $q$, suitable for very low energy depositions in the 1–100 eV range in materials whose atoms interaction is negligible, such as noble-gas targets.
+This approximation, however, is not valid for crystalline materials such as Ge, Si, or NaI(Tl).

 A more complete model for a keV region analysis should account for relativistic effects.
 A possible procedure is to numerically solve the Dirac equation, correctly considering the atomic potential for different distances of the electron from the nucleus by using the relativistic Hartree-Fock approximation \cite{damawimpelectronold}.
-This approach has been used in the DAMA/LIBRA results interpretation under the WIMP-electron scattering model.
+This approach has been used in the DAMA/LIBRA results interpretation under the DM-electron scattering model.
 Computation of $f_{ion}$ for sodium and iodine atoms, considering them as free, was performed by authors of the DAMA/LIBRA results interpretation study, and are publicly available in \cite{gitionfac}.
 The electronic structure and methods for calculations are thoroughly discussed in \cite{damawimpelectronold,damawimpelecmain}.
-These results are used for the WIMP-electron interaction spectra generation in the analysis presented in this work.
+These results are used for the DM-electron interaction spectra generation in the analysis presented in this work.

-A comparison between the expected spectra in NaI using the analytic non-relativistic approach, described in the Appendix, and the relativistic method for obtaining $f_{ion}$ is presented in Fig. \ref{fig:comparison}.
-In both cases, the iodine contribution is dominant compared to sodium, even though both are considered in this analysis.
+A comparison of the expected spectra in NaI obtained using the analytic non-relativistic approach, described in Appendix \ref{sec:appA}, and the relativistic method for obtaining $f_{ion}$ is shown in Fig. \ref{fig:comparison}.
+A notable difference between both approaches is a slight shift in the ionization energies due to distinct treatments of electronic wave functions.
+Relativistic effects lead to small corrections to the electron binding energies relative to calculations for the non-relativistic model, as can be seen by comparing the electron binding and ionization energies reported in Refs. \cite{RHFlow,damawimpelectronold}.
+In Fig. \ref{fig:comparison}, however, the ionization energies are fixed to the values of the relativistic approach to enable a more direct comparison between the two models.